Yankees' Mariano Rivera 1st Player Unanimously Voted into Baseball Hall of Fame

 New York Yankees closer Mariano Rivera on Tuesday became the first player unanimously elected into the National Baseball Hall of Fame.

-ESPN.com's Jeff Passan noted all 425 voters included Rivera on their Hall of Fame ballots.
+All 425 voters included Rivera on their Hall of Fame ballots.
 Roy Halladay, Edgar Martinez and Mike Mussina filled out the 2019 class.

 "Amazing," Rivera said of his achievement, per MLB.com's Mark Feinsand.
 "It was a beautiful, long career."